-The Solution: try the Transactions app.
+The Solution: try the ProperConvert app.
 It can convert your transactions into a format that your accounting/personal finance software can import.

-For QuickBooks desktop, convert to QBO (web connect) format or IIF format if you have QuickBooks Desktop 2018-2021, QuickBooks Enterprise 18-21, QuickBooks Desktop for Mac 2018-2021 or QuickBooks online.
+For QuickBooks desktop, convert to QBO (Bank Feeds or web connect) format or IIF format if you have QuickBooks 2021-2024.
+QBO and IIF files are importable by QuickBooks Enterprise as well.

-For older QuickBooks versions, convert to the IIF format.
+For older QuickBooks Desktop versions, convert to the IIF format.

 QBO (web connect) transaction files are imported the same way as transactions downloaded directly from your bank.
 After import, open imported statement under Bank Feeds, match vendor records and assign expense/income accounts and add transactions to the register.